What is it about narcissists that is so irresistibly attractive?

 You live – you learn!
 This stuff should be taught in schools!

 I appreciate this post and all of the comments so much!
 It reminds me of when I came face to face with a Hobo spider in my bathroom.
 It was terrifying of course, but I started to research all spiders after that, and the more I learned about their identities, behavior patterns and tendencies, the more equipped I felt to manage any future encounters with a wide range of spiders.
 Interestingly, I am actually quite fond of several species now that I know more about them and can distinguish between the threatening ones and the more docile kinds.
-I don’t think I will ever become fond of narcissists no matter how much I learn about them…but, just as Hobo spiders have marked the range as the most dangerous spiders (in my area anyways), narcissists mark the range as the most dangerous humans, and I know that my best course of action always is to avoid them once they’ve been positively identified.
+I donโt think I will ever become fond of narcissists no matter how much I learn about them…but, just as Hobo spiders have marked the range as the most dangerous spiders (in my area anyways), narcissists mark the range as the most dangerous humans, and I know that my best course of action always is to avoid them once theyโve been positively identified.
 Additionally, now that I have identified and learned how to deal with the most dangerous species, I feel (by default) prepared to confront or be confronted with all others on the range.
-If you have survived a poisonous spider… Read more »
+If you have survived a poisonous spider or a narcissist, congratulations!
+You are now ready to take on the remainder of the lesser threatening species while having gained the insight of how never to fall prey to the most dangerous ones again.

 I’m 32 I’ve been on benzos (xanax) cocaine and alcohol the past 14 years I’m 5 months clean now, I’ve realised recently that I had been taking all this stuff not just from past traumas but to block myself from other people, since I’m clean I’ve started to realise the amount of toxic people around me, it was becoming very hard to handle at one point I felt I needed a xanax this is when I realized why I had been taking them, it’s such a tough road been an empath since I’ve made this discovery I’ve done nothing but cry, its painful to know that the ones that were closest to me were emotionally damaging me to the point I nearly lost my sanity and have damaged my health, empaths please be aware that there is alot of these people around you and closer than you think, mind yourselves x